André Lamoglia

 André Lamoglia Agra Gomes (born 4 August 1997) is a Brazilian actor, known for playing Rafael Smor in the Disney Channel Brazil series, Juacas and Luan in the second season of Bia.
 He's best known worldwide as Iván in Netflix's Elite.
+Since 2025, he's starred in the Brazilian Netflix drama Os Donos do Jogo and has been praised for both acting in the series and his on-screen chemistry with co-star Mel Maia.